UC Davis logo

 An important prerequisite to any zero-waste event is providing a way for participants to sort their recycling and composting.

-Though many campus locations already have recycling and trash bins, most events will need to order more bins than are already available.
-To make sure enough recycling, composting and trash bins will be available at an on-campus event, contact Facilities Management at least two weeks ahead of time with a request for zero-waste set-up and removal, along with your information, the event location, time and expected number of attendees to determine applicable fees.
+Though many campus locations already have recycling and trash bins, most events will require additional bins.
+To make sure you have enough recycling, composting and trash bins contact Facilities Management at least two weeks in advance to request a zero-waste set-up and removal and to determine applicable fees.

 Reduce paper

-Starting with invitations and registration, reduce your event's need for paper.
+Reduce your event's need for paper, starting with invitations and registration.
 Send invitations by e-mail and allow for online registration.
-These options not only reduce printing and paper costs, but allow for quick response from participants and can reduce paperwork.
-If you do not have access to a website to host registration information, UC Davis Conference and Event Services can provide online registration services to campus units, student organizations and off-campus groups.
+These options also allow for quick response from participants and reduced paperwork.
+If you do not have access to a website to host registration information, UC Davis Conference and Event Services provides online registration services to campus units, student organizations, and off-campus groups.

-Instead of providing an agenda and packet of papers at the event, consider posting this information online or by e-mail to registered participants.
+Instead of providing an agenda and packet of papers at the event, consider posting information online or sending it via email to registered participants.
 Instead of providing print-outs of presentations, send these electronically to participants after the event.
-Inform your event's attendees that they won't be receiving paper packets and handouts, so they can decide if they need to bring a laptop or print items ahead of time.
-If you are planning to give a small conference gift anyway, one option could be a flash drive loaded with conference handouts, which is also reusable.
+Inform your event's attendees that they won't be receiving paper packets and handouts so they know if they need to bring a laptop or print items ahead of time.
+If you are planning to give a small conference gift one option could be a reusable flash drive loaded with conference handouts.

 Choose green vendors

-Working with an eco-conscious vendor can help you more easily stock the event with reusable, recyclable or compostable materials — another prerequisite to reducing your event's trash.
+Work with an eco-conscious vendor to make stocking the event with reusable, recyclable or compostable materials easier.

 All UC Davis-approved caterers are required to provide zero-waste options upon request.
-You should alert them that you are hosting a zero-waste event when making arrangements to ensure they come to your event prepared.
-You can also ask them to arrange for excess food to be donated and ask about sourcing organic or local food.
+When making arrangements you should alert them that you are hosting a zero-waste event so that they come to your event prepared.
+You can also ask them to arrange for excess food to be donated and to source organic or local food.

 If you are self-catering, consider these tips to reduce your trash: